 Once I have defended, how long do I have to turn in my final thesis?

 If you are graduating in May and plan to attend the May Commencement ceremony then your final thesis has to be turned in 2 weeks before the May Black Friday meeting.

 August or December Graduation:

 You must have your final thesis turned in on the last day of the month following your defense semester end.
-If you defend in the summer then your final thesis has to be turned in by the end of September.
-If you defend during the fall semester then your final thesis must be turned in by the end of January.
+If you defend in the summer then your final thesis has to be turned in 2 weeks before Fall classes start.
+If you defend during the fall semester, check with your Program Administrator about important dates throughout the semester.